6 tips to grow volunteer engagement at your virtual event

 The COVID-19 pandemic has drastically changed the way nonprofits conduct their operations.
-Many are making the most of virtual tools that allow organizations to continue to organize and retain volunteers.
+Many are making the most of virtual event tools that allow organizations to continue to organize and retain volunteers.

 Volunteers are crucial for hosting a successful nonprofit event, whether it’s virtual or in-person.
 Not only do they help your team but they also provide a fresh, outside perspective on the event process.
 Plus, energized volunteers can become nonprofit supporters for life.

 This year, your organization might be looking for volunteers to make up planning committees for events such as online charity galas, or you could be hosting an entirely online volunteer event such as a translation project or Wikipedia edit-a-thon.
 Either way, your organization can still benefit from increasing volunteer engagement this year.

 At DNL OmniMedia, we offer nonprofit strategy consulting to help organizations navigate the world of nonprofit technology.
 We know that harnessing the power of tech tools is more important than ever now that most nonprofit activities have gone virtual.
 We’ve pulled together the following six tips to improve volunteer engagement at your next virtual event:

 - Segment your supporter base for targeted outreach